Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that is concise and front-loaded, containing no superfluous text.
+The description is a single sentence of 8 words, front-loading the action and resource.
+It is concise and efficient, with no unnecessary words or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.